tedneward/Azgaarnoth/Creatures/Slaad.md

 ## Interaction
 As creatures of utter chaos, slaadi can't be said to have common reactions to any particular race other than "whatever the slaadi feels like doing at the moment".
 Some of the upper hierarchy slaadi may have long-term plans that include alliance or betrayal of others, but generally the lower in the hierarchy, the more chaotic the slaadi reaction.
 In general, however, a few things seem consistent: Slaadi loathe modrons and attack them on sight, and treat all gith with contempt and hatred.

+The important thing to remember is that slaad are creatures of Chaos.
+While Order is imprisoned in its preordained path, Chaos is so fickle it can never make real headway, always caught in shifting sands.
+If slaad were just a bit more organized they would be nigh unstoppable, but they simply can't help themselves.
+Their constantly shifting goals means they can never make even moderately long connections or alliances.
+A slaad may be planting eggs one moment, become interested in poetry the next, and just as quickly begin slaughtering all around them.

 ---

 ## Slaad Tadpole ("Slaadpole")